Table of Contents

 - Breathing becoming regular

-- Beta spindles, vertex waves, and K-complexes becoming detectable in EEG
+- Beta spindles, vertex waves, and K-complexes becoming detectable in an electroencephalogram (EEG)

-Stages three and four: Indicators of medium-deep sleep and deep sleep can be summarized as the following:
+Stages 3 and 4: Indicators of medium-deep sleep and deep sleep can be summarized as the following:

 - Eyes begin to steady